Average read time: 5 minutes

-Since 2008, we’ve reduced the volume of water we use in our manufacturing sites by 49% per tonne of production.
+Since 2008, we’ve reduced the volume of water we use in our manufacturing sites by around 50% per tonne of production.
 We continue to optimise our operations so we can do more with less through working with our manufacturing excellence network, industry groups and supplier expertise.

 Today, around 40% of our manufacturing sites are located in areas classified as water-stressed.
 We are placing more focus on these sites, setting more ambitious targets and supporting the sites in taking action.

 We’re stepping up our efforts to mitigate water risks.
 Our goal is to implement water stewardship programmes in 100 of our most water-stressed areas by 2030, and working with others to address shared water challenges will be critical.
 Having made good progress with water reduction in our own factories, we’re expanding to water stewardship beyond our factory walls.
-We’ve begun programmes at 12 of our manufacturing sites in Indonesia, Brazil, South Africa and Turkey in line with the Alliance for Water Stewardship (AWS), and by the end of 2022 we had implemented 8.
+We have identified a number of factories to introduce programmes in line with the Alliance for Water Stewardship (AWS), and by the end of 2022 we had implemented 8.

 In Konya, Turkey, for example, much of the water used by our ice cream factory comes from groundwater – a shared aquifer used by other industry and agriculture organisations.
 Unregulated irrigation in the region is resulting in declining ground levels.
 Today, the factory is implementing water recycling and reuse practices.
 And by applying the AWS standard, the site has been broadening water security engagement with other stakeholders in the region.